“The [weirdest riddle game on the internet.]”

 Branching paths start simple enough.
 For example, level eleven has two solutions, taking you to two different level twelves, and then it collapses again into a single path at level seventeen.
 Later on, though, you will be juggling four or five open paths at once, and that is such a blessing when the levels are much harder, because you might need to let a level rest for a bit, but you need to have a ‘map’ of some sorts, given that the only way to ‘save’ your progress is to remember or write down the URLs of the levels.
 Drawing the map is part of the fun!
 I have mine done in Microsoft Excel and I am extremely proud of it.

-About the riddles, well… I do not want to spoil too much, but everything is extremely ingenious.
+I do not want to spoil too much, but everything including the riddles is extremely ingenious.
 You will be messing with everything.
 The game will throw you the most curved balls ever.
 You will be using Google a lot.
 The most memorable example I use to tell people how crazy it is, is that there is a level where you have to use Google Maps to chase someone around the streets of Amsterdam.
 But the themes, angles and tools you need to use are so varied that you need to be open-minded and ready for anything.
-And whenever you figure a difficult level out on your own, you will feel so smart!
-Smart in a way that not many games can provide.
+Also, whenever you figure a difficult level out on your own, you will feel so smart – smart in a way that not many games can provide.

 If you play…